Famous Delco People

 Musician & Composer

-Todd Rundgren was born in the Stonehurst section of Upper Darby in 1948.
+Todd Rundgren was born in Philadelphia in 1948 and later moved to Westbrook Park in Upper Darby Township.
 He attended Beverly Hills Middle School and performed Bob Newhart routines in the school talent show.
-He graduated from Upper Darby High School and attended Indiana University.
+He graduated from Upper Darby High School in 1966.

 His career began at Woody's Truck Stop, but he left the band in 1967 with bassist Carson Van Osten to form the garage rock group Nazz.
 The group gained minor recognition with Rundgren's songs, Open my Eyes and Hello It's Me, a song he later recorded solo.